-I’ve played guitar and sung in various bands along with a couple of solo releases over the years….
+I’ve played guitar and sung in various bands along with a few solo releases over the years….

-Where I’m at right now.
+My band right now.
 I love Kodiak Island.
-We get together and play music we love.
-We record in guitarist Richard‘s garage where he produces our music.
+We get together and play music whenever we can.
+Not as often as I’d like to.
+We record in guitarist Richard‘s garage and I do a bit in my home studio.
 We play locally in bars and occasionally a little further a field.

 The Orange EP was released in October 2017 on Musical Bear Records.

 It’s our first recordings as we expanded from a four to a five piece.
 A couple of the tracks were played a few times on BBC 6 Music in November / December 2017.
 Features the instrumental ‘Simplicity’.
 Video made by me on my phone driving at night in Spain.

 The debut Kodiak Island album, released on Musical Bear in 2016.
 Features ‘Real Thing’.
 Video directed by John Peddie and filmed in my house.

 My debut solo album, ‘Upheaval‘.
 Recorded in one afternoon at Bark Studio in East London in 2010 and released in early 2011.
 All one takes, no over dubs.
 Released on the Static Caravan label.
 The cover photo is of myself and a couple of my brothers, taken on the Isle of Barra in the Outer Hebrides by my Dad.
 I have a great fondness for this record and what it took to make.